gshau/TheAstroImagingPlanner/README.md

     - `Sky Brightness (Experimental)` - Estimated sky background in magnitudes per square arcsecond at the target's location in the sky.
     - `Relative Contrast (Experimental)` - Contrast reduction from ideal, given the best dark skies at your location.
 The contrast reduction is a combination of increased sky brightness due to the moon or additional light pollution away from zenith, and of decreased SNR as the airmass increases with lower altitudes.
 This is not a perfect measure of contrast, but I think it does encapsulate some of the effects going into it.

+-  **Display Only Seasonal Targets**: This option allows you to only show seasonal targets in the main target graph.
+Seasonal targets are defined as having a transit occur, or the maximum altitude of the target is above 60 degrees during night hours.

 -  **Matching Filters in Notes**: This section allows you to filter the targets shown in the main target graph.
 For Voyager RoboClip databases, the data pulled from the stored Notes are checked with filter strings.
 Filtering options with their matching strings include the following using case insensitive string matching
     - `Narrowband`: "ha", "oiii", "sii", "sho", "ho", "hoo", "hos", "halpha", "h-alpha"
     - `Broadband`: "luminance", "lrgb", "lum"